 We need to say goodbye to the past

-if we want to open the door and welcome the present and the future.
+if we want to open the door to the present and welcome the future.

 We need to say goodbye to relationships that are complete – relationships with things in our life, but also relationships with people, relationships with beliefs and thought pattern, and with habits.

-Whatever it is, if we are holding on to something just because we had a relationship with it in the past, it will wear us down, slow us down, and it will suck up our energy.
+Whatever it is, if we are holding on to something that’s no longer important to us, just because we had a relationship with it in the past, it will wear us down, slow us down, and it will suck up our energy.

 Why do we struggle to say goodbye?